dslab-epfl/svshi/README.md

 SVSHI's runtime is **reactive** and **event-based**.
 Applications _listen_ for changes to the group addresses of the devices they use, and are run on a state change (an _event_).
 The state transition can be triggered externally by the KNX system or by another app, which then proceeds to notify all the other listeners.
 Notable exception are apps that run every X seconds based on a timer, which not only react to state changes but are also executed periodically.

-_Running an application_ concretely means that its `iteration()` function is executed on the current state of the system.
+_Running an application_ concretely means that its `iteration()` function is executed on the current physical state of the system and on the current app state.

 Apps are always run in alphabetical order in their group (`privileged` or `notPrivileged`).
 The non-privileged apps run first, then the privileged ones: in such a way privileged applications can override the behavior of non-privileged ones.